Kelsale

 Kelsale is a village and former civil parish, now in the parish of Kelsale cum Carlton, in the East Suffolk district, in the county of Suffolk, England.
 It is located approximately 1 mile north of Saxmundham town centre at the junction of the B1121 and the A12.
 In 1881 the civil parish had a population of 973.

 Notable buildings

 In Kelsale village centre there is a former Guildhall built in 1495 that is now used as a training centre.

-Kelsale has a primary school, Kelsale C of EVC Primary School, a Methodist Chapel and a Grade II* listed Village Hall and Social Club.
+Kelsale has a primary school, Kelsale C of E VC Primary School, a Methodist Chapel and a Grade II* listed Village Hall.
+Situated below the Village Hall is a very popular committee-run Social Club & Bar.

-On the hill, the grade I listed Parish Church of St. Mary and St. Peter has a distinctive lych gate.
+On the hill, the Grade I listed Parish Church of St Mary and St Peter has a distinctive lych gate (1890) by Edward Schroeder Prior which is separately listed Grade II*.
+The church is medieval with a Victorian restoration of 1876-77 by Richard Norman Shaw and the nave was restored 1882-83 by E. S. Prior.
 Inside there is an elaborate pulpit dated before 1631 and a statue of Samuel Clouting by Thomas Thurlow of Saxmundham.